 Type: DSLR | Sensor: Full frame | Megapixels: 24.3MP | Screen: 3.2in tilting screen, 1,228,800 dots | Viewfinder: Optical | Max burst speed: 6.5fps | Max video resolution: 1080p | User level: Enthusiast/professional

-For all-round abilities, the D750 has established itself as our favourite Nikon DSLR.
+For all-round abilities, the D750 has established itself as one of our favourite Nikon DSLRs.
 The 24MP sensor includes an optical low-pass filter to protect against moiré patterning and false colour, and this is coupled with an EXPEED 4 processor, while the body is finished with tilting rear screen and dual card slots.
-On the inside, Nikon has furnished the camera with a 51-point AF system, Wi-Fi and the option to shoot at up to a very respectable 6.5fps High-ISO image quality is about as noise-free as the Canon EOS 6D, but the D750’s 51-point autofocus system is streets ahead.
-Image quality is sumptuous in all respects, and overall performance is spectacular considering the camera’s relatively low price.
-This is arguably the best-value Nikon DSLR you can get right now.
+On the inside, Nikon has furnished the camera with a 51-point AF system, Wi-Fi and the option to shoot at up to a very respectable 6.5fps High-ISO image quality is about as noise-free as the Canon EOS 6D Mark II, but the D750’s 51-point autofocus system is a little better.
+However, its live view autofocus uses contrast AF and it's much slower than the Canon's.
+The Nikon D750's image quality is sumptuous in all respects, though, and the overall performance is spectacular considering the camera’s increasingly discounted prices.
+It's been around a few years, though, so value for money is probably it's biggest selling point.
+The new Nikon D780 brings the design bang up to date, though, so stand by for our full review!

-With a 45.7MP sensor, fast burst shooting and 4K video, the D850 truly does it all
+With a 45.7MP sensor, fast burst shooting and 4K video, it does it all!

 Type: DSLR | Sensor: Full frame | Megapixels: 45.7MP | Screen: 3.2in tilting touchscreen, 2.6million dots | Viewfinder: Optical | Max burst speed: 7fps | Max video resolution: 4K | User level: Professional